nkrot/android-studies/RSSReader/README.md

 15. Switch to using the package from here: http://code.google.com/p/android-imagedownloader/

-16. do not recreate BitmapDownloaderTask tasks! one is enough to download all images
+16. use a single instance of BitmapDownloaderTask tasks to download all images.
+Bare in mind the task can be executed only once.

 17. for better code structuring, move all table column names into an interface that will contain but these names